Research Diary #1: Starting third year of my PhD journey into trauma education

 Research Prompts

-I wanted to share some research prompts with writers, particularly those who are new to the concept of researching the field.
+These research prompts will give writers a structure to guide writing their personal narrative, particularly those who are new to the concept of researching and writing in the field.
 These research prompts are focused on experiences of trauma.
 Something personal.
 Something sensitive that needs care and compassion.
-They are a part of a framework of understanding trauma and reflection is part of the researching journey, that I use in my research, these prompts are focusing on childhood trauma.

 For this section you will need to open up Google Scholar.
 If you have missed it, no worries, here is a recap, head over to this publication below: